nishchalsoni27/Predict-Student-Academic-Performance/README.md

 - Allow CSV bulk upload of student records for batch prediction
 - Add authentication for multi-teacher use
 - Deploy to Streamlit Community Cloud

+## About Author :-
+ I am Nishchal Soni, an Integrated M.Tech student specializing in Artificial Intelligence and Machine Learning